-Performance Measures: Case Investigation Actual 2014-2015 Objective 2015-2016 Actual 2015-2016 Projected 2016-2017 Effectiveness Resolve 50% of landlord/tenant cases through mediation 47% 50% 50% 50% Close 10% of landlord/tenant cases due to impasse 10% 10% 0% 10% Close 75% of landlord/tenant cases within 45 days 80% 75% 84% 75% Maintain average investigative time per landlord/tenant case of 45 days or less 31 days 45 days 13 days 45 days Maintain average investigative time per housing discrimination case of 100 days or less 95 days 100 days 104 days 100 days Workload Total housing discrimination cases processed 13 27 13 30 Total landlord/tenant cases processed 76 110 76 100 Total forums and public discussions held 60 63 60 60
+Actual FY 19-20 Estimated FY 20-21 Projected FY 21-22 Effectiveness Close 60% of housing discrimination cases within 100 days 100% 100% 100% Close 80% of landlord/tenant cases within 45 days 100% 95% 95% Maintain average investigative time per landlord/tenant case of 45 days or less 100% 95% 100% Maintain average investigative time per housing discrimination case of 100 days or less 94% 99% 90% Workload Total federal housing discrimination cases processed (minimum of 6) 12 12 12 Total landlord/tenant cases processed 55 130 70 Total forums and public discussions held 72 80 80

-FY 2016-2017 Complaint Resolution Program Accomplishments
+FY 2020-2021 Complaint Resolution Program Accomplishments

-- ✓ Continued implementation of the fair housing, landlord/tenant-oriented of the Human Relations Commission's Strategic Action Plan initiatives. - ✓ Continued cross-training with key community partner agencies and departments, such as Legal Aid and the Housing Authority of Winston-Salem and Center for Homeownership. - ✓ Increased staff productivity by continuing to hire student interns to assist staff with training and outreach preparation. - Continued the Fair Housing Media Campaign, which is a multi-year radio and television campaign advising the community of the complaints resolution services available from the department. - ✓ Increased fair housing complaint accessibility for the Hispanic community by continuing to employ two bilingual Human Relations Specialists and a grant-funded, bilingual Intake Specialist as well as continuing with the Tu Comunidad quarterly Spanish television show that educates the Hispanic community by highlighting key City services and programs, including Fair Housing.
+- Continued implementation of the fair housing, landlord/tenant-oriented of the Human Relations Commission's Strategic Action Plan initiatives. - Continued cross-training with key community partner agencies and departments, such as Legal Aid and the Housing Authority of Winston-Salem and Center for Homeownership. - Increased staff productivity by continuing to hire student interns to assist staff with training and outreach preparation. - Continued the Fair Housing Media Campaign, which is a multi-year radio and television campaign advising the community of the complaints resolution services available from the department. - ✓ Increased fair housing complaint accessibility for the Hispanic community by continuing to employ two bilingual Human Relations Specialists and a grant-funded, bilingual Intake Specialist as well as continuing with the Tu Comunidad quarterly Spanish television show that educates the Hispanic community by highlighting key City services and programs, including Fair Housing.